humanmade/altis-documentation/other-docs/getting-started/README.md

 Follow the interactive prompts to get started.

 This will create a new directory called `my-project`, set up the project, and install the Composer dependencies.
-This directory is now ready for you to start working on.
+This directory is now ready for you to start working on your project.

 ## Your project's layout